FILM

 Set Decorator - Casey Hallenbeck

-LISA: For SWAT, the focus was on tactical authenticity.
+For SWAT, the focus was on tactical authenticity.
 I researched and sourced precise police and SWAT gear—down to uniform nuances, badge accuracy, and even diploma details—to ensure every element matched real-world standards.
+I also handled the everyday character pieces and workspace details that grounded the action, helping the show feel both high-stakes and genuinely lived in.

 DUDE WHERE'S MY CAR